Gemifloxacin

-Gemifloxacin mesylate (trade name Factive, Oscient Pharmaceuticals) is an oral broad-spectrum quinolone antibacterial agent used in the treatment of acute bacterial exacerbation of chronic bronchitis and mild-to-moderate pneumonia.
-Vansen Pharma Inc. has licensed the active ingredient from LG Life Sciences of Korea.
+Gemifloxacin mesylate, sold under the brand name Factive among others, is a broad-spectrum quinolone antibacterial agent used in the treatment of acute bacterial exacerbation of chronic bronchitis and mild-to-moderate pneumonia.
+It is taken by mouth.
+Vansen Pharma Inc. licensed the active ingredient from LG Life Sciences of Korea.

 Indications

 Gemifloxacin is indicated for the treatment of infections caused by susceptible strains of the designated microorganisms in the conditions listed below.